 IRS Publication 527, Residential Rental Property, provides an in-depth explanation of the declining balance depreciation system for rental real estate.

-The third type of depreciation in real estate is 100% bonus depreciation that allows a taxpayer to immediately deduct 100% of an item’s cost in the first year.
+The third type of depreciation in real estate is bonus depreciation that allows a taxpayer to deduct some of an item’s cost in the first year.